petrobras/3W/dataset/README.md

 1. Normal periods of certain instances with anomalies have been increased as possible.
 We tried to have instances with minimum normal periods of 1 hour;
 1. Names of certain files with instances have changed due to increased normal periods;
 1. Periods of certain instances have been relabeled;
-1. Time series of certain variables were added because these variables were contextualized after the previous version of the 3W dataset was created;
+1. Time series of certain variables were added because these variables were contextualized after the previous version of the 3W Dataset was created;
-1. Time series of certain variables were removed because these variables were decontextualized after the previous version of the 3W dataset was created;
+1. Time series of certain variables were removed because these variables were decontextualized after the previous version of the 3W Dataset was created;
-1. Time series of certain variables have been completely changed due to these variables having been recontextualized after the creation of the previous version of the 3W dataset;
+1. Time series of certain variables have been completely changed due to these variables having been recontextualized after the creation of the previous version of the 3W Dataset;
 1. Certain variable values ​​have undergone minimal change due to different rounding;
-1. The 3W dataset's main configuration file ([dataset.ini](dataset.ini)) has been updated;
+1. The 3W Dataset's main configuration file ([dataset.ini](dataset.ini)) has been updated;
-1. The Jupyter Notebook with the [3W dataset's baseline general presentation](../overviews/_baseline/main.ipynb) has been updated.
+1. The Jupyter Notebook with the [3W Dataset's baseline general presentation](../overviews/_baseline/main.ipynb) has been updated.

 ## 1.1.1